walkoncross/aeon/doc/source/etl_audio.rst

 Audio
 =====

 For audio data, Aeon has providers for both classification and transcription tasks.
-Currently, audio can be stored in any file format handled by the sox_ command line utility (e.g. .wav, .mp3, .aiff), but must first be converted to 16-bit, single channel.
+Currently, audio can be stored in any file format handled by the sox_ command line utility (e.g. .wav, .flac, .aiff) [#]_, but must first be converted to 16-bit, single channel.
 This conversion is done by the user before calling the dataloader.
 For example, to convert ``*.wav`` files to the correct format, one could use:

 .. code-block:: bash